alibaniasad1999/alibaniasad1999/README.md

 ---

 ## :information_desk_person: About Me
-- I am a certified Robotic Engineer with experience in both hardware and software development.
-- Currently, I am working on my paper which is about robotics and reinforcement learning.
+- I am a certified Aerospace Engineer with expertise in hardware and software development, currently engaged in research on robotics and reinforcement learning.
-- My programming experience is summarized in the table below.
-- Currently, I am a robotics engineer at Sharif University of Technology.
+- I hold a position as an aerospace engineer at Sharif University of Technology.
-- I’m looking to expand my workspace with new and innovative robotics projects.
-- I have a strong interest in Reinforcement Learning and its applications in robotics.
-- Contact me through my <a href="mailto:alibaniasad1999@yahoo.com">Email</a> address for further details.
+- My programming experience and technical skills are summarized in the table below.
+- I am enthusiastic about exploring innovative projects in robotics, with a strong focus on reinforcement learning applications.
+- For further inquiries, please feel free to reach out via <a href="mailto:alibaniasad1999@yahoo.com">Email</a>.

 ---